 Roadmap to Spiritual Maturity

 If you look around the Internet for codes of ethics, you will see that most are really a hybrid of business practices and service promises.
-Most have little to do with ethics, and in terms of a personal code, they are much too general.
+They concern ethics from a corporate perspective, but in terms of a personal code, they are much too general.

 Useful guidance in ethical conduct came from Jane Roberts’ Seth in regard to how a person should interact with others.
 The advice is simply that “Thou shalt not violate….”
 3 Seth went on to explain what he intended by violate:

 An outright lie may or may not be a violation.
 A sex act may or may not be a violation.
 A scientific expedition may or may not be a violation.
 Not going to church on Sunday is not a violation.
 Having normal aggressive thoughts is not a violation.
 Doing violence to your body, or another’s, is a violation.
 Doing violence to the spirit of another is a violation, but again, because you are conscious beings the interpretations are yours.
 Swearing is not a violation.
 If you believe that it is then in your mind it becomes one.

 Killing another human being is a violation.
 Killing while protecting your own body from death at the hands of another through immediate contact is a violation.
 Whether or not any justification seems apparent, the violation exists.